 - What got you into debt?
 You may be motivated to pay off your debt, but if you haven’t addressed what caused you to get into debt in the first place, you may just use your new card to create an even bigger balance.
 What’s worse, you could end up stuck with a high-interest rate on your new card once the promotional period ends.

-If you think a balance transfer credit card is the best way to tackle your debt, here are nine things you need to know before you apply.
+If you think a balance transfer credit card is the best way to tackle your debt, here are three things you need to know before you apply.

 “The only real, solid, definable benefit from a balance transfer is you can save money over the long haul if you pay back the previous amount you owed and you pay it at a lower interest rate, including all your costs,” says Mike Sullivan, director of education for Take Charge America, a Phoenix-based nonprofit consumer credit counseling company.